Manipulating topological charges via engineering zeros of wave functions

-{\it Physical Model}: We use a binary toroidal Bose condensate as platform to demonstrate our idea.
-After rescaling the atomic mass and Planck's constant to be $1$, the dimensionless mean-field energy of system in polar coordinates can be expressed as \cite{DalfovoRMP1999,PitaevskiiOUPress2016}
+We consider a binary toroidal BEC as a general platform to demonstrate the protocols for the topological charges engineered by density zeros.
+Rescaling the atomic mass and Planck's constant to be $1$, the dimensionless mean-field energy for the system in polar coordinates is expressed as \cite{DalfovoRMP1999,PitaevskiiOUPress2016}

-where $\psi_{\rm ds}$ and $\psi_{\rm lw}$ represent the dark solitons and localized waves components, respectively.
-The localized waves (either impurity atoms or bright solitons) are trapped by dark solitons through the nonlinear interaction $g_{\rm cp}|\psi_{\rm ds}|^2|\psi_{\rm lw}|^2$.
-The dimensionless paraments $g_{\rm ds}$, $g_{\rm lw}$ and $g_{\rm cp}$ represent the corresponding interaction strengths among atoms.
-To avoid snaking instability \cite{CarreteroNonlinearity2008,FrantzeskakisJPA2010}, the trapping frequency $\omega$ must be sufficiently large along the radial direction $r$, making the condensate appearing as a quasi-one-dimensional ring along the angular direction $\theta$.
-The forces $F$ acting on the localized waves can accelerate the dark solitons without modifying their background density, which provides a good protocol for controlling the motions of dark solitons \cite{ZhaoPRA2020,MengJPB2024}.
-Hereafter, we set the radius of the toroidal condensate to $R=50$.
-In the following, we present three different strategies for manipulating the topological charges of the condensate.
+where $\psi_\ds$ and $\psi_\lw$ represent the dark solitons and localized waves (e.g., impurities or bright solitons), respectively.
+These localized waves are trapped by dark solitons via the nonlinear interaction $g_\cp|\psi_\ds|^2|\psi_\lw|^2$.
+The dimensionless coupling constants $g_\ds$, $g_\lw$ and $g_\cp$ characterize the corresponding interaction strengths among atoms.
+To avoid the snaking instabilities \cite{CarreteroNonlinearity2008,FrantzeskakisJPA2010}, the trapping frequency $\omega$ must be sufficiently large in the radial coordinate $r$, making the condensate appear as a quasi-one-dimensional ring with radius $R$ along the angular direction $\theta$.
+The external forces $F$ are applied to accelerate dark solitons without perturbing their background densities, providing a practical way for controlling their motions \cite{ZhaoPRA2020,MengJPB2024}.

-\hypertarget{DI}{(I)}: We consider a dark soliton coupled with some impurity atoms, where the impurity atoms are driven by a weak force $F$, as shown in Fig. \ref{Fig1} (a).
-For convenience, we replace the localized wave $\psi_{\rm lw}$ with $\psi_{\rm im}$ to account for the impurity atoms.
-The initial wave function of these two components can be expressed as \cite{MengNJP2023,MengJPB2024}